 Home station 1

-For the amateur 'Home station 1' antenna, 3 distances where chosen and the Galileo IEL was determined depending on the type of amateur application.
+For the amateur 'Home station 1' antenna, 3 distances were chosen and the Galileo IEL was determined depending on the type of amateur application.

 The minimum distance where the interference exceedance level was able to be calculated was of 1.05 km because of the limits of the proposed propagation model from Recommendation ITU-R P.1546.